 MEET THE WOLF CONNECTION® YOUTH AMBASSADORS

 Bodhi came to us as a stray roaming around the San Bernardino mountains.
 He showed up in the yard of a local woman and her husband when they found him outside playing with their dogs.
-The woman ended up reaching out to Wolf Connection to see if we had any room for him.
+The woman reached out to Wolf Connection to see if we had any room for Bodhi.
 Luckily, we were able to meet him in person to assess if he could be a good fit and possibly partner with one of our existing packmates since we didn’t have any room.
 We’re so happy that we took the chance and met Bodhi!
-He’s acclimating very well to our pack and currently lives with Gemma.
-He has a very shy but sweet nature, and really enjoys play dates with our other resident pup, Wylie!
-We look forward to watching Bodhi grow into his true self.
+He’s acclimating very well to our pack.
+He has a very shy but sweet nature, and really enjoys play dates with our other animals, especially Wylie!
+We are thrilled to be watching Bodhi grow into his true self.

 Since settling in and getting to know her, Gemma has shown that she has a natural, tranquil and grounded presence.
 Her youthful energy and love of making friends makes it so that she enjoys her socialization hikes.
 Within the first month of arriving at Wolf Connection, Gemma began “training” with the current pack nannies, Nova and Luna.
 Her demeanor and sweetness make her open to supporting other animals who could benefit from her natural poise, so she is learning these skills from the nannies of the pack.
 Gemma, like many of the young program students, seems to call for boundaries, structure and guidance to support her in finding her own path and voice.